m7amd777/finsec-application/README.md

 | Tariq      | El-Sayed    | tariq.el-sayed@example.com   | password123 |
 | Mona       | Abdelrahman | mona.abdelrahman@example.com | password123 |

+## ⚠️ Disclaimer

+This application is not meant for production and should only be used in a controlled environment for ethical hacking and learning purposes.
+Please do not reuse or repurpose this code in real-world applications.

+## License

+This project was developed for the BBK Finsec Hackathon.

 ## Troubleshooting

 - If Docker containers fail to start, ensure all ports are available
 - If the mobile frontend can't connect to the backend, verify the API URL in `mobile/config/api.ts`
 - For Codespaces issues, check GitHub documentation for troubleshooting steps

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project was developed for the BBK Finsec Hackathon.